EU plays a strong role on Darfur

 If the European Union talks to the rebels, we will declare a unilateral cease-fire,â€? said Vice President Ali Osman Taha of Sudan after his meeting with a Dutch government delegation visiting Khartoum on Jan.
 30. This was one of the first results of the EU’s diplomatic involvement in the crisis in Darfur, an involvement that began long before the international media became interested in events there.

-3 thoughts on “EU plays a strong role on Darfur”
+3 responses to “EU plays a strong role on Darfur”

 I must note that your attention to Sudan is commendable.
 I’ve put a few articles on Sudan on my own blog.